Michael Emmerich – Personal Homepage

 Welcome to my personal website.
 Tervetuola!

 I am Michael Emmerich, Professor of Intelligent Computing at the Faculty of Information Technology, PostScriptum Fellow, at the University of Jyväskylä and a Guest Scientist at Leiden University, The Netherlands.
 I am living with my family in Jyväskylä, Central Finland.
-In the past, I served recently as the Lead AI Scientist at silo.ai in Finland and worked and studied in the Netherlands, US, Portugal, and Germany.
-Next to Optimization I am also conducting active research in Machine Learning and AI, in particular in Gaussian Process Regression, Optimal Model Ensembles, and Alpha Zero Style Deep Reinforcement Learning.
-I am an advocate of the responsible use of AI, i.e. for using it to the benefit of humans such as in the quest to create a sustainable future, or in challenging problems in computational drug discovery.
+In the past, I served as the Lead AI Scientist at silo.ai in Finland and worked as Associate Professor at Leiden University, the Netherlands.
+Moreover, I conducted research at various institutes and universities in US, the Netherlands, Italy, Portugal, and Germany.

 My free introductory book you can find here “Multicriteria Optimization and Decision Making” (Reader) https://arxiv.org/pdf/2407.00359